stjudecloud/mtsg/README.md

 $ poetry install --no-dev
 ```

-SigProfilerMatrixGenerator can then be used to install generic mutational
+SigProfilerMatrixGenerator can then be used to install base mutational
 matrices given a supported genome build.

 ```